tankstudiostech/tankstudiosblog/src/render/posts/trello.html.md

 <p><img src="/img/trello/trello.png" alt="Trello Logo"></p>

-<p>I have been using Trello for nearly half a year now and have found it to be beneficial to practical life management.
-Heres how!</p>
+<p>I have been using Trello for half a year now and have found it to be beneficial to practical life management.
+Here is how.</p>

 <h3>Trello: The Answer to Task Management Woes</h3>